MEITREX/quiz_service/api.md

 Get quiz by assessment ID.
 If any of the assessment IDs are not found, the corresponding quiz will be null.
+🔒 The user must be enrolled in the course the quizzes belong to to access them.
+Otherwise null is returned for an quiz if the user has no access to it.

 </td>
 </tr>